 PEN International boasts a remarkable leadership and a history of involvement from acclaimed writers and advocates of free expression.
 Read about the people who have made, and continue to make, PEN International.

-Homero Aridjis; Ronald Harwood CBE; György Konrád; Mario Vargas Llosa; Per Wästberg.
+Homero Aridjis; Ronald Harwood; György Konrád; Mario Vargas Llosa; Per Wästberg

 Founder: Mrs C. A. Dawson Scott

 John Galsworthy 1921–33